All Episodes

 And this is just a few short days after he lied to his teeth to the American people repeatedly and often on the floor of the U.S. House of Representatives.

-This this is a sacred day.
+This is a sacred day.

-We lost more people eight years ago on this day than at any single one day period, an act of war in our history.
+We lost more people eight years ago on this day than at any single one-day period, an act of war in our history.

-An attack by a foreign enemy On our soil.
+An attack by a foreign enemy on our soil.

 I know the Civil War had battles with more were lost.